learn-academy-2021-bravo/week-2-assessment-dgohdz/interview-questions.md

   Your answer: I'm honestly not sure.
 I'm guessing arrays.

-  Researched answer: .map() parameters are value, indez and array.
+  Researched answer: .map() parameters are value, index and array.